cloudfoundry/bosh-system-metrics-forwarder-release/README.md

+## DEPRECATED
+This repo is being maintained but there is no active development.
+Please refer to the [system-metrics-release](https://github.com/cloudfoundry/system-metrics-release) for the newer architecture for getting system metrics.

 # Bosh System Metrics Forwarder Release

 This consumes bosh health events and forwards _heartbeat events only_ to Loggregator.
 For more info, see https://github.com/cloudfoundry/bosh-system-metrics-server-release/wiki